cryptix-network/cryptix-miner-cpu/README.md

 # Cryptix-miner CPU only

 A Rust binary for file encryption to multiple participants.
 Supports only local Mining on a local Node, no Stratum Support.
+Supports only the CPU, no GPU.

-For a Stratum Support Miner use:
+For a Stratum Support and GPU Support Miner use:

 [Cryptix Miner GPU & CPU](https://github.com/cryptix-network/cryptix-miner)